Superformula/cloud-backend-test/README.md

 Be sure to read **all** of this document carefully, and follow the guidelines within.

+## Branching strategy

+1. Create a branch from `main` to implement your solution
+2. Once you are done, open a PR from your development branch to `main` and let us know about it

 ## What you will be building

 Build a GraphQL API that can `create/read/update/delete` user data from a persistence store.

 ### User Model